jessica-nguyen-it/RHEL9-Homelab-AWS/lab-log/week2bonus.md

-# Bonus Log: I Forgot to Format My EBS Volumes 🐧
+# Bonus Log: Learning multiple lessons 🐧

 Today I set out to practice disk backup and restoration using the `dd` command.
 Then, I remembered I had never formatted the volumes I attached to my EC2 instance.
 So, here’s a quick walkthrough of how I did that!